 Till one point, field sales meant going out to the market, finding prospects, following up, and closing the deal.
 Over time, the sales process became more complex and needed a team to work inside the office to collect leads, make the first contact, and even sell.
-With more than 1.8 billion people making purchases online in 2018, many companies have totally moved to sell from the office.
+With more people making purchases online, many companies have moved to sell from the office.

-Yet, outside sales or field sales remain greatly significant, especially for companies that have a complex selling process or sell high-priced products.
+Yet, outside sales or field sales is significant for companies that have complex or high-priced products.
 No matter what business you are in, as long as you need to reach out to customers, you will need a field sales strategy that works.
-This brings us to the question – how do you find one, and why can’t you just depend on online sales?
+It brings us to the question – how do you find one, and why can’t you just depend on online or virtual sales?

-Field sales is where the reps go out to the market and sell directly.
+Field sales or outside sales is a type of sales process where the reps go out in the market and sell directly.
 Field sales reps identify prospects, make contact, pursue leads, and ultimately, close the deal.
-Many companies still depend significantly on on-field sales, while others have achieved a perfect balance of inside and field sales.
+Many companies still depend significantly on on-field sales, while others have achieved a perfect balance of field sales and inside sales.

-Now let’s see why field sales is still important.
+Now let’s see why it is essential for companies.

-Even though companies are selling without meeting their prospects, field sales still remain a strong tool for making sales.
+Even though companies are selling without meeting their prospects, field sales remain a core strategy for making sales.
 Field sales made up 72% of the sales force in 2017, while inside sales accounted for 28.8%.
-If you are missing out on field sales, you are missing out on a significant chunk.
+If you are missing out on field sales, you are losing a significant chunk of customers.

-Why would you depend on on-field sales when you can just sell using the phone or the internet?
+But why would you depend on on-field sales when you can sell using the phone or the internet?

 The inside sales team in your office may be making more pitches, but the field reps are closing more deals.
 As it turns out, field reps are able to convert leads to customers 40% of the time.
 In contrast, the inside sales team close deals only 18% of the time.

-The field sales team also achieves their quotas more compared to inside sales.
+The outside sales team also achieves their quotas more compared to inside sales.
 Statistics show that 65% of field reps attain their quotas, which is 10% higher than the inside sales team.

-So, if you want to sell more, consider hiring some field reps with the right skills.
+So, if you want to sell more, consider hiring some field sales representatives with the right skills.

 On the other hand, the inside sales team may use pictures, videos, and phone calls to sell.
 These methods may be effective but don’t have the same impact as physical presentations or displays.

 As a result, your field reps can build strong relationships with your customers.
-When you have good relations with customers, you can easily convert them to loyal customers – who are ready to spend more on your products and services.
+When you have good relations with customers, you can provide better customer service and convert them to loyal customers – who are ready to spend more on your products and services.

-Field Sales is Ideal for Complex Sales Cycles
+4. It is Ideal for Businesses that have Complex Sales Cycles

 Not all products can be sold online or through the phone.
 There will always be some products that need a lot of attention, service, or installation.
 For instance, you will always need to meet your prospects in-person when you sell medical equipment or on-premise software.

-For this reason, field sales is ideal for complex sales cycles and specialized products.
-Inside sales, on the other hand, is good for simple products that can be sold without much time or effort.
+For this reason, field sales is ideal for complex sales processes and specialized products.
+Inside sales, on the other hand, works for simple products that team members can sell without spending much time or effort.

-Field sales is also important for specific industries or customers.
-You will definitely need to meet your prospects face-to-face if you sell to other companies.
+Field sales is also necessary for some industries and customers.
+You will need to meet your prospects face-to-face if you sell to other companies.
 B2B sales often involve presentations to the client and cannot be done through emails or phone calls.

-Some customers, like doctors and professors, are used to field reps.
-You must have seen how many medical representatives visit a doctor, during a day!
-You should always keep field reps for such cases, as changing your approach may have a negative impact on sales.
+Some customers, like doctors and professors, are used to meeting field reps.
+You must have seen how many medical representatives visit a doctor during a day!
+Thus, always keep field reps for such cases, as changing your approach may hurt sales.

-Field Reps as an Effective Source of Customer Data and Feedback
+5. Field Reps are an Effective Source of Customer Data and Feedback

 Field reps are the people meeting clients and spending the most time with them.
 During the interaction, a field rep will try to discover the pain points of prospects and special needs, if any.
 They will also be the first person to find out if the customers are having any problems.